Sanjogregmi912/project/README.md

 First you need to download this project and download the jdbc file which link is provided above.

 After succefull installation of required tools mentioned above go through below codes.
-- you can copy teh sql sql query and run it
+- you can copy the  sql query from sql_query file provided  in project and run it in the  MySql workbench.
 - then setup up the jdbc driver by selecting the build path of the project
 - finally run the mainpage and check all the features listed.